-In the last several weeks, we’ve heard what seems to be a genuine blast from the past, something so unworkable and destructive that most of us could hardly believe our ears.
+In the past several weeks, we’ve heard what seems to be a genuine blast from the past, something so unworkable and destructive that most of us could hardly believe our ears.
 The last day has confirmed it.
 It seems that the Biden administration is on the verge of announcing some form of rent control.

 But what are we to say of rent control in general?
 It’s the same with all price controls.
 In an inflation, price control leads to a shortage spiral.
-Existing units fall into disrepair or change hands from high-end owners to “slumlords.”
-And new units cease production.
+Existing units fall into disrepair or change hands from high-end owners to “slumlords,” and new units cease production.
 If you cannot make a profit, and you cannot with such controls, no new units are built.
 Older units are eventually torn down as unprofitable to maintain.

 Federal policy has already made ownership impossible for most people.
 The absolute last thing we need is for the same thing to happen to rental units.